dcchambers/dcchambers.github.io/_posts/2018-04-03-why-markdown.md

 into a responsive web page, ready for popular consumption by anyone with an [internet-connected device](https://en.wikipedia.org/wiki/Global_Internet_usage).
-I can then use a tool like Pandoc to convert my Markdown paper to PDF, print it, and distribute it to those of us left in the stone age.
+I can then use a tool like Pandoc to convert my Markdown paper to PDF, print it, and distribute it as I wish in hard-copy format.

 ## LaTeX without LaTeX.